ataylor89/assembly/printf/README.md

 When we program in the C language, we do memory management.

-When we program in assembly language, we do both memory management and stack management.
+When we program in assembly language, we do stack management.